 - Who should buy your product?

-- How will buying your product improve the visitor or her life?
+- How will buying your product improve the visitor or their life?

 - Why should the visitor buy from you and not your competitors?